ivmai/bdwgc/README.md

  * Copyright (c) 1996-1999 by Silicon Graphics.
 All rights reserved.
  * Copyright (c) 1999-2011 by Hewlett-Packard Development Company.

-The file linux_threads.c is also
+The files pthread_stop_world.c and pthread_support.c are also

  * Copyright (c) 1998 by Fergus Henderson.
 All rights reserved.